 29 Aug Eco-Friendly Initiatives at Nambiti Plains

-We want to bring our guests back to nature.
+We want to bring our guests back to eco awareness and nature.
 Conservation always comes first as we draw that fine line between 5-star luxury and the reality of the African wild.

 The natural environment around us brings us so much joy and wonder, which is why we aim to give back and minimise our impact by implementing a number of eco-friendly initiatives at Nambiti Plains.